A History of the Rice Lake Indians by Mary Jane Muskratte Simpson

 The Rev. S. Armour was the first Minister in Otonabee, followed by the Rev. James Evans of Rice Lake Indian Mission, and the Rev. D. McMullen, Cobourg.

 It was in 1828 that Mrs. John Fife gave us the example of a brave woman walking nine miles to Hiawatha over a trail from where the church of Bethel now stands near Keene.
 Hearing of the preaching at Hiawatha, she crossed the Indian River on a fallen tree at Weir's Creek.
-Carrying her baby on her back she went along through dense forest and over rough hills, following the trail to Hiawatha.
-On her return she was so enthusiastic that Mr. Fife determined to go with her the next Sabbath, listening to the sermon he was converted, and prevailed upon the minister to return to the Fife home.
+Carrying her baby on her back she went along through the dense forest and over rough hills, following the trail to Hiawatha.
+On her return she was so enthusiastic that Mr. Fife determined to go with her the next Sabbath, listening to the sermon he was converted and prevailed upon the minister to return to the Fife home.
 To his cabin came people of the Church of England, Presbyterians, and others; and, so far as the local historians can determine, services were held in the Fife home for fifteen years.